+Fieldstondale Mutual Housing Cooperative, Inc.

 The Board of Directors

-Fieldstondale Mutual Housing Cooperative, Inc.

 c/o Garthchester Realty

-209 Garth Road

-Scarsdale, N.Y.
-10583
+440 Mamaroneck Avenue, S 512

+Harrison, NY 10528

-Dear Sirs:
+Dear Directors:

 I (we) have read the Proprietary Lease of Fieldstondale Mutual Housing Cooperative, Inc. and will abide by all the rules and regulations as set forth.
 Specifically, any apartment construction/renovation plans will be submitted to the cooperative's managing agent for approval prior to commencement of any work.